Skip to main content

 • Zone 1: Home Protection Zone (5-50 ft.)

 Creating space between trees and clearing dead vegetation reduces the fuel available for fires.
 In this zone, it is essential to remove dead plants, regularly trim trees, and maintain space between vegetation and flammable items.
-Vegetation islands surrounded by hardscape features (gravel, concrete paths) are also a great way to modify fire bahvior.
-Keeping exisiting vegetaiton well maintained, lean, and green.
+Vegetation islands surrounded by hardscape features (gravel, concrete paths) are also a great way to modify fire behavior.
+Keeping existing vegetation well maintained, lean, and green.

 • Zone 2: Reduced Fuel / Thinning Zone (50-100 ft.)

 Maintain vegetation, removing any debris accumulation.
-Ensure trees are properly space, and no connecting fueld from floor to tree canopy is present.
+Ensure trees are properly space, and no connecting fuel from floor to tree canopy is present.
 Keep grasses trimmed to 4 inches.

 An illustration shows a house with various zones marked for safety: Immediate, Intermediate, and Extended, with landscaping features.